About PB’s Terms and Teachings

 “There is a godlike thing within us which theology calls the spirit and which, because it is also a portion of the higher power within the universe, I call the Overself.
 He is wise indeed who takes it as his truest guide and makes it his protective guardian.”
 (The Notebooks of Paul Brunton 22.3.235)

 “It is a fallacy to think that this displacement of the lower self brings about its complete substitution by the infinite and absolute Deity.
 This fallacy is an ancient and common one in mystical circles and leads to fantastic declarations of self-deification.
 If the lower self is displaced, it is not destroyed.
-It lives on but in strict subordination to the higher one, the Overself, the divine soul of humans; and it is this latter, not the divine world-principle, which is the true displacing element.”
+It lives on but in strict subordination to the higher one, the Overself, the divine soul of man; and it is this latter, not the divine world-principle, which is the true displacing element.”
 (The Notebooks of Paul Brunton 25.2.198)

 PHILOSOPHY & MENTALISM